open-meteo/weather-map-layer/README.md

 });
 ```

-For the contouring there is the `examples/vector` directory with ready-to-run demos:
+For the vector source examples there is the `examples/vector` sub-directory with ready-to-run demos:

 - `examples/vector/contouring-pressure.html` – shows how to use contouring with a pressure map
 - `examples/vector/grid-points.html` – displays all grid points for a model, with value data on each point.